 User Manual is the standard operating procedure for the system.

-Handover document is a synopsis of the system with a listing of all the deliverables of the system.
+The handover document is a synopsis of the system with a listing of all the deliverables of the system.

-PMP is a registered trademark of the Project Management Institute, Inc.
+PMP® and PMI® are registered trademarks of the Project Management Institute, Inc.